Oregon Late Fee Calculator: 5% Cap Legal Limit

 Nevada

-5% cap or $60, whichever is greater (similar protection level)
+5% cap or $60, whichever is greater.
+See Nevada rent late fee regulations.

 Landlord Best Practices: